 Everyone is always looking for the best deal, and why not?
 People will always compare on “trust” and “price”, because it’s one thing we all understand.
 So you need to make sure you tell customers more about you than your price.

-Help customers trust you so they see your price is justified.
 Do you clearly explain to customers what you’re selling?
-Here are a few tips to help you be more explicit about what you offer:
+Here are a few tips to help you be more explicit about what you offer to build trust:

 If you only list a price, or if your website, newsletters and brochures don’t fully explain why you’re the best choice–you’re forcing customers to judge you by price.